stormpath/stormpath-sdk-node/docs/app/views/application.md

 var token = req.body.token;
 var password = req.body.password;

-application.resetPassword(token, password, function(err, account) {
+application.resetPassword(token, password, function(err, result) {

+  if(err){
+    // The token has been used or is expired, have user request a new token }

-    // link to the account, which is associated with this password reset workflow console.log(account);
+  // The response contains a link to the account which is associated
+  // with this password reset workflow:

+  console.log(result.account.href);
 });

 ```